dustinpfister/blog_posts/_posts/threejs-examples-clock-basic.md

 ## 3 - The main.js file

-So now that I have my clock.js module I can not work out some methods that make used of threejs to create groups of cubes for a face of a clock as well has hands on the clock.
+So now that I have my clock.js module I can now work out some methods that make used of threejs to create groups of cubes for a face of a clock as well has hands on the clock.
+In this section then I will be writing about the rest of the javaScript code for this example that I have in one traditional main.js javaScript file.
+Here I have methods that create and update mesh objects, and have all the usual suspects when  it comes to a scene object, camera, and so forth.

 ### 3.1 - Create the face cubes